srushti0412/finalproject/README.md

 # Wine Quality Flask Website

 This Flask-based web application utilizes a SQLite database to offer insights and analysis on wine quality.
 It includes data processing functionalities and provides a user-friendly interface for users to interact with the dataset.
+The dataset is about the Red Wine Quality.
+Which is including fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol and quality.

 ## Features